The Pedalwise Owl is looking for you! Become confident and ride with a mentor.

 Check out the Pedalwise Facebook Group to see what is happening!

-Each Pedalwise participant is given a mentor, who is an experienced cyclist.
-Mentors will help you choose less travelled Brampton roads and paths, giving you riding tips and even come with you as you ride a new route.
-The Pedalwise program is FREE!
+Each Pedalwise participant (called a protégé) is given a mentor in their community.
+The mentor who is an experienced cyclist who will help you choose less travelled roads and paths, giving you riding tips and even come with you as you ride a new route.

 Do I need to know how to ride a bike?

-You only need to be able to ride short distances safely.
-Pedalwise focusses on trips of 5 km or less, although there will be opportunities for longer rides if you choose.
+You only need to be able to ride short distances safely, usually trips of 5km or less.
+There will be opportunities for longer rides if you choose.

 What are my responsibilities?

 Ride as often as you can.
-Complete the surveys and track your trips using the forms and equipment provided.
+Complete the surveys and track your trips.
+You will be shown how to do this.
 Contact your mentor at least twice a month.
-Have fun riding!

-The Pedalwise program is part of the Brampton Bike Hub.
-All users of Brampton Bike Hub’s BikeWrx drop in are asked to join Pedalwise, no matter the level of mentoring they might need (a little, lots or none at all).
+All users of BikeWrx are asked to join Pedalwise, no matter the level of mentoring they might need (a little, lots or none at all).

-Pedalwise has been made possible by an Environment and Climate Change Canada EcoAction grant.
+Pedalwise has been made possible by an Environment and Climate Change Canada EcoAction grant and by Region of Peel’s Community Cycling Program.
 We need to collect data on our cycling trips to show how much carbon we collectively offset by choosing to ride our bikes instead of driving the car.
 Even though how we FEEL about cycling counts significantly, having the DATA shows proof of our success!

 Track your Cycling Trips on ‘Strava’